 April 21, 2013

-Most people would agree that something in our world is broken, but many would disagree on how we should fix it.
-We may try advancing technology, enacting legislation, or investing in self-improvement—but the solution is actually given to us in Scripture.
+Many people would agree that something in our world is broken but disagree on how we should fix it.
+We may try advancing technology, enacting legislation, or investing in self-improvement, but the real solution is actually given to us in Scripture.
 Looking to God’s Word, Alistair Begg points us to the saving power of Jesus Christ and encourages us to share with others our hope in Christ through confession, conviction, and compassion.

 1And as they were speaking to the people, the priests and the captain of the temple and the Sadducees came upon them, 2greatly annoyed because they were teaching the people and proclaiming in Jesus the resurrection from the dead.
 3And they arrested them and put them in custody until the next day, for it was already evening.
 4But many of those who had heard the word believed, and the number of the men came to about five thousand.